Ukraine's Zelenskiy lands in Jeddah to attend Arab League - al-Hadath TV | Headlines

 Ukraine's Zelenskiy lands in Jeddah to attend Arab League - al-Hadath TV

-Ukraine President Volodymyr Zelenskiy landed on Friday in Jeddah to attend an Arab League summit, Saudi-owned al-Hadath TV reported.
-Zelenskiy arrived on a French government plane.
-He is also due to attend the G7 leaders' summit in the Japanese city of Hiroshima this weekend.
+Ukrainian President Volodymyr Zelenskiy landed in Jeddah on Friday to attend an Arab League summit, where Syrian President Bashar al-Assad, heavily-backed by Russia in his country's civil war, will also be present now that his regional isolation ended.

-Ukraine President Volodymyr Zelenskiy landed on Friday in Jeddah to attend an Arab League summit, Saudi-owned al-Hadath TV reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)